Meatballs Are Better Without the Meat

 Making the Sauce

-It’s important to have a good sauce for these veggieballs.
-You can definitely use a jar sauce if you want but since you have to wait for the veggieballs to cook anyway, you might as well make some good tomato sauce from scratch.
+It’s important to have a good sauce for these (meatless) balls.
+You can definitely use a jar sauce if you want but since you have to wait for them to cook anyway, you might as well make some good tomato sauce from scratch.

 This recipe also happens to be my go-to tomato sauce if you’re curious.
 It takes about 15 minutes to make and is really flavorful.

 In a medium pot, add a good drizzle of oil and then all your diced onion over medium high heat.
 Cook for a few minutes, then add the garlic followed by the diced tomatoes.